ailich/MultiscaleDTM/README.md

   by Jenness (2004) and De Preez (2015) works at the per cell level (1x1 cell).
-This function generalizes this method to multiple scales by summing the surface areas within the focal window and adjusting the planar area of the focal window using multi-scale slope.
+This function generalizes this method to multiple scales by summing the surface areas within the focal window and adjusting the planar area of the focal window using multi-scale slope (Ilich et al., 2023).

   - `SurfaceArea` - Calculate the surface area of each grid cell (Jenness, 2004).
 This is accomplished by connecting a focal cell to